 Atomicity.
 We study atomic read/write register implementations, where the register is replicated at servers.
-Reader p requests a read operation $\rho$ on the register using action readp.
-Similarly, a write operation is requested using action write(\)p at write p.
+Reader p requests a read operation p on the register using action $\operatorname{read}p$ .
+Similarly, a write operation is requested using action $\operatorname{write}()p$ at writer p.
 The steps corresponding to such actions are called invocation steps.
 An operation terminates with the corresponding acknowledgment action; these steps are called response steps.
 An operation $\pi$ is incomplete in an execution when the invocation step of $\pi$ does not have the associated response step; otherwise $\pi$ is complete.
 We assume that requests made by read and write processes are well-formed: a process does not request a new operation until it receives the response for a previously invoked operation.